grantmcwilliams/PlexForBoxee/README.md

 plexforboxee - A Plex Client for Boxee
 ================================
-Originally created by xmcnuggetx  and currently being developed by Grant McWilliams https://github.com/grantmcwilliams
+Originally created by Mike McMullin (xmcnuggetx)  and currently being developed by Grant McWilliams https://github.com/grantmcwilliams

 ---

-The code is currently buggy - but the core functionality works.
-As of February 23, 2014 the app is installable from the plexforboxee custom app repository.
+The code is currently buggy - but the core functionality (browsing videos and streaming) works.
+As of February 23, 2014 the app is installable from the plexforboxee custom app repository outlined below.

 TODO
 * Fix file numbering bug
 * Fix exit from video bug that crashes the app
 * Add auto discover of Plex Media Servers
+* Add integration with myplex service
 * Fix bugs in photo and music playing areas